-Office hours will be via Zoom.
-To provide a more flexible schedule for students' appointments, the office hours will be by appointment.
-Appointments can be scheduled directly on the instructor's calendar:
+The office hours will be via Zoom.
+To provide more flexible schedule for students' appointments, the office hours will be by appointment.
+Students should email the instructor via USU email or contact him via Canvas to book an appointment.
+Click Here to Book an AppointmentLinks to an external site.